sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 ## Refresh running containers

-At this point, you can issue the command `docker-compose up -d` to refresh both the `readsb` and `dump978` containers.
+At this point, you can issue the command `docker compose up -d` to refresh both the `readsb` and `dump978` containers.

 ## Viewing Live Data